crustio/cryptollama/README.md

 # Cryptollama
-### Location Based NFT Game
+### Location Based NFT AR Gaming App

 #### Introduction
 Welcome to our home page!
 We are building this Cryptollama game for Chainlink 2021 hackathon!

+The app randomly generates locations to place Cryptollamas in AR.
+Player walks around the area to find the cryptollama.
+ When found one, the player can tap the cryptollama and it will direct to the NFT token at opensea.
+ The player can make an offer to own the piece through opensea.
+ Cryptollamas come with different specialties and colors, which determines their value, are tradable between gamers.

-We are using chainlink's VRF contract to generate randomness to create random locations for gamers to collect their cryptollama NFTs!
+ We use chainlink's VRF to dynamic generate the cryptollamas NFTs.

 #### Project structure
-* app-expo: react native app
-* contracts: smart contract calling chainlink VRF protocol
-* server: REST API with web3 that calls our random geolocation generator smart contract
+* AR App: `ViroSample`
+* Python API Server: `server`
+* Cryptollama Dynamic NFT: `llama-nft`